AlexeiStel/rsschool-cv/cv.md

 ## Education ##

 He graduated from _the Belarusian State University of Informatics and Radioelectronics_.
+And also graduated from _the Belarusian State Academy of Communications_.

 ## Contacts ##

 You can contact me by phone: _+375297577459_ or email: _alexeistel@gmail.com_.